United Rocket and Space Corporation: History

 In announcing the new corporation in August 2013, Russian Deputy Prime Minister Dmitry Rogozin said "the failure-prone space sector is so troubled that it needs state supervision to overcome its problems."

 The name for the organization had first been provisionally floated in July 2013 when—three days following the failure of a Proton M launch—the Russian government announced that "extremely harsh measures" would be taken "and spell the end of the [Russian] space industry as we know it."

 Rogozin indicated it would be "consolidate[d] under a single state-controlled corporation within a year."

-More detailed plans released in October 2013 called for a re-nationalization of the "troubled space industry," with sweeping reforms including a new "unified command structure and reducing redundant capabilities, acts that could lead to tens of thousands of layoffs."
-The Russian space sector employs about 250,000 people, while the United States has about 70,000 people working in the field.

-"Russian space productivity is eight times lower than America’s, with companies duplicating one anothers’ work and operating at about 40 percent efficiency."

-In December 2013 President Putin issued the presidential decree setting up the corporation.
+The company was founded in 2014 on the basis of the Scientific Research Institute of Space Instrumentation in order to implement the decree of the President of Russia No. 874 of December 2, 2013 "On the management system of the rocket and space industry".
 The decree stipulated that the corporation will take over manufacturing facilities from the Federal Space Agency (Roscosmos).

 The President of Energia, Vitaly Lopota was removed from his post as president on August 1, 2014.
 Dmitry Rogoziin indicated that this was the start of "Long-awaited personnel reform in [the Russian] space industry ...
 Tough times require tough decisions."

 In November 2014, it was announced that one part of the URSC charter is to increase the relative wages of those who work in the Russian space sector in order to attempt to counteract the low productivity and brain drain that has been hindering the industry.
 The average space industry employee was then paid 44,500 ₽ per month (US$900, or approximately US$10,000 per year).
 URSC projected that the Russian space sector would employ 196,000 people by 2016.
 URSC's publicly-stated long-term goal in late 2014 was to increase productivity of the space sector, threefold while doubling real wages by 2025.

-Despite Russian state efforts in the reorganization, two more Proton launch vehicle failures occurred in 2014 and 2015.

-The government reorganized all of Russia's rocket engine companies into a single entity in June 2015.
-NPO Energomash, as well as all other engine companies, became a part of URSC.

-The decree to actually abolish Roscosmos as a state agency was signed by Vladimir Putin in December 2015, which was replaced by a state-run corporation effective 1 January 2016.

-In May 2018, Putin selected Rogozin to be the head of the Russian state space corporation Roscosmos.